Coros PACE 2 Review

 Like some Garmin watches, Coros has aerobic training effect (AeTE), anaerobic training effect (AnTE), VO2max and recovery time information.

 AeTE, AnTE and STAMINA are available as metrics during the workout and, along with recovery time, are also shown in the workout summary on the watch and on the app.
-The app also shows your lactate threshold, VO2max fitness level, threshold pace.
+The app also shows your lactate threshold, VO2max fitness level, and threshold pace.
 Whilst these metrics are NOT produced by Firstbeat algorithms, they do now seem broadly in line with the comparable metrics from Firstbeat.

 For example, y